 These will be your main reasons for pursuing life as an entrepreneur and should be top of mind when making decisions related to your business.

 In addition to the present and reasons why you want to start your business, don’t forget about the future.

 What are your biggest dreams?
 How much money do you see yourself making 5 years down the road?
 Will you have more than one product?
 Your dream will be different from that of the next person, but it’s important to write it down just the same.

 When I was starting my business, my main reason for starting was so that I would have the ability to stay home with my two children.
 I didn’t want anyone else raising them.
-I wanted to be at all their events at school and their afterschool activities.
+More than anything, I wanted to be at all their events at school and their afterschool activities.
 I wanted to be able to be at home with them when they weren’t feeling well.

 While I’ve had plenty of ups and downs, but it has been the best decision that I’ve ever made.

 STEP TWO: CREATE A PLAN

 Imagine your business plan is like a mountain.
 Your mission statement serves as the foundation at the base of the mountain, while your dreams and aspirations rest at the summit.

 Everything that you will need to create, plan, and incorporate as a part of your business plan lies in the middle.

 What products will you create?
 How often will you introduce new products to your customers?
 What will you do to add passive income opportunities such as affiliate income to the business?
 Are you interested in speaking engagements or opportunities such as virtual summits to establish your expertise, while expanding your reach and followers?